percona/k8spg-docs/docs/minikube.md

         file as follows:

         ```{.bash data-prompt="$" }
-        $ kubectl apply -f deploy/cr.yaml
+        $ kubectl apply -f deploy/cr.yaml  -n postgres-operator
         ```

-3. The creation process may take some time.
+4. The creation process may take some time.
 When the process is over your cluster will obtain the `ready` status.
 You can check it with the following
     command: